mg979/tasks.vim/docs/2-tasks.md

 mapping=c
 ```
 When using the __Tasks-Choose__ plug, keys for task selection are automatically
 assigned.
-By defining this field to a single character you can force the plug
+By defining this field you can force the plug to use this instead.

-to use this instead.
+Valid values any ASCII character, of `f1` ... `f12` for function keys.